-Four drill holes have intersected mineralisation over an area of 200 metres by 100 metres down to a depth of 100 metres below surface and with an average true thickness of about 50 metres (Figures 3, 4 and 5).
+Significant gold and silver mineralisation had previously been intersected in four drill holes at Silica Hill over an area of 200 metres by 100 metres down to a depth of 100 metres below surface and with an average true thickness of about 50 metres (Figures 2, 3 and 5).
 The zone strikes north east and dips steeply to the south east.
-Importantly it appears that grade is increasing with depth (Figures 4 and 6).
+Importantly it appears that grade is increasing with depth (Figures 3 and 5).